Overexploitation: History

-In more recent times, overexploitation has resulted in the gradual emergence of the concepts of sustainability and sustainable development, which has built on other concepts, such as sustainable yield, eco-development, and deep ecology.
+In more recent times, overexploitation has led to the gradual emergence of the concepts of sustainability and sustainable development, which have built upon other concepts, such as sustainable yield, eco-development, and deep ecology.

 Overview

 Overexploitation does not necessarily lead to the destruction of the resource, nor is it necessarily unsustainable.
-However, depleting the numbers or amount of the resource can change its quality.
+However, reducing either the population or the quantity of a resource can negatively affect its quality.
 For example, footstool palm is a wild palm tree found in Southeast Asia.
 Its leaves are used for thatching and food wrapping, and overharvesting has resulted in its leaf size becoming smaller.